There are two similar-sounding words commonly used in the garden-making lexicon that can get confusing.

 If you want to keep things exciting and take full advantage of all the seasons (as nature would!) – plant a selection for every season.
 You only have to do it once because if you choose bulbs that are hardy to your region, they will come back in the right season every year.

 In Bulbs and in Garden Design… Less is Just Less

 Most people radically underestimate the amount of bulbs they need to plant to achieve a “full” look.

 I’m never sorry if I take what I think I need and multiply by 10 (so if I think 10, I plant 100; if I think 100, I plant 1000 – no exaggeration)

 You can never have too many bulbs.
 You can always squeeze in many times more than you think you can.
 And you will definitely be glad you did.
 These are bulb-planting certainties.

 Naturalistic planting is full, there is no space between plants, they grow together in a layered and wild seeming way.
 The more you add, the more wild it will become.

-It is also worth noting that in bulb- time there really are more than 3 seasons worth thinking about.
-There is at least late winter, early spring, mid-spring, late-spring, early-summer, mid-summer, late summer and fall.
+It is also worth noting that in bulb- time there really are more than three seasons worth thinking about.
+There is at least late winter, early spring, mid-spring, late spring, early summer, mid-summer, late summer, and fall.
 If you pay attention, you can orchestrate blooms for all of them.